gazoy/garethoyston.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Gareth John Oyston is a founder, engineer and educator.
+His interests include EdTech, computing and programmable matter.
+He leads International Physics Teacher and Crypto Trading School, which educates masses, develops innovative indicators, and intends on innovating in EdTech.